whsair/Wearable-Multimodal-Optical-and-Acoustic-Sensing-of-Physiological-Parameters-Autoencoder-/README.md

 4. click run(green) icon

-How to train the tensorflow model using given X and y
+- How to train the tensorflow model using given X and y
+- or

-How to convert h5 trained weight to tensorflow-lite version
+- How to convert h5 trained weight to tensorflow-lite version

-look at my github repo: https://github.com/whsair/Wearable-Multimodal-Team-1
+- look at my github repo: https://github.com/whsair/Wearable-Multimodal-Team-1